bsnes-emu/bsnes/README.md

   - [Mednafen](https://mednafen.github.io/)
     is another multi-system emulator.
-    Its SNES emulation is based on bsnes v059, from the time before bsnes was renamed to higan.
+    Its Super Famicom emulation is based on bsnes v059, from the time before bsnes was renamed to higan.
   - [BizHawk](http://tasvideos.org/BizHawk.html)
     is another multi-system emulator,
     specialising in the creation of
     tool-assisted speedruns.
-    Its SNES emulation is based on bsnes v087.
+    Its Super Famicom emulation is based on bsnes v087.
   - [nSide](https://github.com/hex-usr/nSide)
     is a fork of higan that greatly enhances its NES emulation support,
     and adds minor features to the other cores too.
-    It also restores the "balanced" SNES emulation core that was removed from higan in v099, which is less CPU intensive
+    It also restores the "balanced" Super Famicom emulation core that was removed from higan in v099, which is less CPU intensive
     than the current accuracy-focussed core.
   - [bsnes-plus](https://github.com/devinacker/bsnes-plus)
     is a fork of bsnes v073
-    that adds improved support for debugging SNES software.
+    that adds improved support for debugging Super Famicom software.

 Installing and uninstalling higan
 =================================